nyu-mhealth/Team-Manual/README.md

 ####<img src="/Images/spring-desktop-calendar-variant.png" width="50">  The Need to Know
 **Calendars and Schedules**

 When you're not going to be in the office.
-Rather your sick, travelling, overwhelmed with midterms, broke up with your boyfriend/girlfrind/both/yourself - just please tell us you are can't come in through Slack or email (no judgement).
+Rather your sick, travelling, overwhelmed with midterms, broke up with your boyfriend/girlfrind/both/yourself - please tell us you can't come in through Slack or email.

 We currently have three Google calendars we can share with you.
 For help on how to use NYU Google Calendars look [here](https://www.nyu.edu/life/resources-and-services/information-technology/communication-and-conferencing/nyu-calendar.html).
  - **mHealth Student Schedules:** Keep this calendar updated with the days and times you plan on being in the office.